-Top each with about 1 tablespoon of shredded cheddar cheese.
+Top each with about 1 tablespoon of cheddar cheese grated.

-Broil for about 4 minutes.
-You want to be really careful watching them while you’re broiling because it only takes about 30 seconds to go from “oh my gosh they look perfect!” to “oh crap, they’re burnt and now we have no dinner!”.
+Put in the broiler until cheese melts.
+You want to be really careful watching them while you’re broiling because it only takes about 30 seconds to go from “oh my gosh, they look perfect!” to “oh crap, they’re burnt and now we have no dinner!”.

 Substitutions and Tips for Open Face Cheeseburgers

-- If you don’t feel like chopping an onion for only 2 tablespoons, you can substitute with 1/2 teaspoon of onion powder.
-What I like to do, though, is a buy a bag of frozen, chopped onions.
-It comes in handy for recipes like this that don’t need an entire onion!
+- If you don’t feel like chopping an onion for only 2 tablespoons, you can substitute it with 1/2 teaspoon of onion powder what I like to do, though, is to buy a bag of frozen chopped onions.
+It comes in handy for your favorite recipes like this that don’t need an entire onion!

 - You can also substitute the minced garlic for 1 teaspoon of garlic powder.